 Send a holiday e-card

 Instead of worrying about your cards getting delivered on time, send an e-card instead.
-That way you can ensure it gets delivered when you want, and you’ll help save the trees from the papermill.
+You can ensure it gets delivered when you want, and you’ll help save the trees from the papermill.
 This also allows the recipient to save the photo digitally instead of having a pile of cards that will likely head to the trash after the holidays.

 Make a card wreath

 If you get a bunch of holiday cards in the mail, you can recycle them by making your own wreath.
-Use greeting cards, pages from a magazine of even gift wrap.
+Use greeting cards, pages from a magazine, or even gift wrap.
 Cut cards into leaf or tree shapes and glue a toothpick on the end of one side of the paper.
 Stick the toothpicks into a foam wreath until covered, then hang on your door.